Mathbkj/docker-utils/README.md

-🐳 docker-utils
+# 🐳 docker-utils

-A growing collection of useful Docker utilities, scripts, and configuration snippets gathered throughout my journey of mastering Docker.
+A growing collection of practical Docker utilities, scripts, and configuration snippets gathered throughout my journey of mastering Docker.

-This repository serves as a personal toolkit and knowledge hub, evolving alongside my understanding of Docker's ecosystem.
-From basic setup to more advanced use cases, each addition reflects hands-on learning, experimentation, and practical problem-solving.
+This repository serves as a personal toolkit and evolving knowledge base, reflecting hands-on learning, experimentation, and problem-solving as I deepen my understanding of the Docker ecosystem.

+---

-🔧 What's inside:
+## 🔧 What's inside

-Handy Dockerfile and docker-compose.yml templates
+- Ready-to-use `Dockerfile` and `docker-compose.yml` templates

-Nginx and Node.js container examples

-Volume and network management tips
+- Examples with Nginx, Node.js, and other container setups
+- Tips for managing volumes and networks effectively

-Common troubleshooting commands and fixes
+- Common troubleshooting commands and fixes

-Scripts to streamline image builds, container runs, and cleanups
+- Scripts to streamline image builds, container runs, and cleanups

-Notes and guides for deeper Docker concepts
+- Notes and guides on advanced Docker concepts

+---

-📌 Purpose
+## 📌 Purpose

-Learn by doing 🧠
+- Learn by doing 🧠

-Share useful patterns and discoveries 🧰
+- Share useful patterns and discoveries 🧰

-Create a reference point for future projects 📚
+- Build a reliable reference point for future projects 📚